openrsgis/trainingdml-ai-extension/README.md

 - Examples:
   - Dota-v1.5 Dataset:
+    -  [Item example-Dota-v1.5 Dataset](examples/DOTA-1.5_Dataset/dota_1.5_trainingdata_0000.json): Shows the basic usage of the extension in a STAC Item
-    -  [Item example-Dota-v1.5 Dataset](examples/DOTA-1.5_Dataset/whu_buildings_trainingdata_0000.json): Shows the basic usage of the extension in a STAC Item
+    -  [Item example-Dota-v1.5 Dataset](examples/DOTA-1.5_Dataset/dota_1.5_trainingdata_1228.json): Shows the basic usage of the extension in a STAC Item
     -  [Collection example-Dota-v1.5 Dataset](examples/DOTA-1.5_Dataset/collection.json): Shows the basic usage of the extension in a STAC Collection

   - WHU building Dataset:
     -  [Item example-WHU building Dataset](examples/WHU-building_Dataset/item.json): Shows the basic usage of the extension in a STAC Item
     -  [Collection example-WHU building Dataset](examples/WHU-building_Dataset/collection.json): Shows the basic usage of the extension in a STAC Collection